(07) 3216 2975

 At elevated operating temperatures the ATF oxidizes and turns brown, taking on a smell like burnt toast.
 As heat destroys the fluid's lubricating qualities and friction material, varnish begins to form on internal parts (such as the valve body).
 This directly interferes with the correct operation of the transmission.
 If the temperature increases above 120 degrees C (250 F), the rubber seals begin to harden which in turn leads to fluid leaks and pressure losses.
 At higher temperatues the transmission begins to slip which aggravates the overheating even more.
 Eventually the clutches burn out and the transmission fails.

 Most makers today tell us that the automatic transmissions in our cars are "filled for life" on the assembly line and will never need servicing.
 But to take that advice on face value is to court disaster.
 The fluid in an automatic transmission is its lifeblood.
 It depends on it to operate efficiently over a long period of time and to ignore it is to risk an expensive meltdown.

 Makers tell you automatic transmissions don't need servicing but specialists in the field say regular maintenance is required to keep them working the way they should.
 It doesn't matter what you're told, oil breaks down over time & with high temperature its efficiency is reduced.

-The service routine recommended by specialists for cars in normal use is to change the oil & filter every 12 months, which equates to 20,000 km & carry out a full flush of the transmission every two years.
+The service routine recommended by specialists for cars in normal use is to change the automatic transmission (ATF) and filter every 12 months, which equates to 20,000 km and carry out a full flush of the transmission every 2 years.
 For vehicles working in more punishing conditions, such as hilly terrain, on sandy tracks, using 4-wheel drive or towing regularly, those intervals should be reduced.